Dimwit's III The Dimwit's Dictionary, Third Edition by Robert Hartwell Fiske

 on the back burner A moribund metaphor. deferred; delayed; in abeyance; on hold; pending; postponed; stalled; suspended.
 The planned training center in Hanover, NJ, has been on the back burner because of the recession and the club's focus on getting Red Bull Arena completed.
 REPLACE WITH delayed.
 The free trade agreement between Colombia and the U.S. will remain on the back burner because President Barack Obama's priority is passing healthcare reform.
 REPLACE WITH in abeyance.
 SEE ALSO place (put) on the back burner.

-You can preorder The Dimwit's Dictionary, Third Edition from Vocabula or Amazon.
+You can preorder The Dimwit's Dictionary, Third Edition from Vocabula.

 Robert Hartwell Fiske is the editor and publisher of The Vocabula Review.
 Also coming this fall, from Simon & Schuster, Robert Hartwell Fiske's Dictionary of Unendurable English.